XiaoLuLu06/HEEPstor/README.md

 HEEPstor is an open-hardware co-design framework for Post-Training Quantized Machine Learning at the edge, built on top of the X-HEEP platform.

-HEEPstor enables seamless deployment of unmodified PyTorch models on X-HEEP-based RISC-V heterogeneous SoCs with custom ML accelerators, enabling rapid design space exploration, optimization and evaluation of novel ML hardware accelerators with real machine learning workloads defined using PyTorch.
+HEEPstor enables seamless deployment of unmodified PyTorch models on X-HEEP-based RISC-V heterogeneous SoCs with custom ML accelerators, allowing for rapid design space exploration, optimization and evaluation of novel ML hardware accelerators with real machine learning workloads defined in PyTorch.

 This repository also contains a hybridly-quantized systolic array accelerator that serves as a hardware accelerator back-end for HEEPstor, providing end-to-end deployment from PyTorch models to a fully functional X-HEEP RISC-V SoC targeting FPGAs.